McCleary, Washington: Government

+Education

 In 1901, there was a one-room class serving 60 students.
 In 1909, the district was official and a school was built on the current location.
 McCleary has since then had four remodels.
-It currently serves 50 preschoolers and 270 K-8th graders.
+It currently serves 13 Preschoolers and 281 K-8th graders.
 In 1988, McCleary school district began a scholarship program for its students.
 When a student who completed their 8th grade class in McCleary Elementary School graduates high school, they are awarded a scholarship equal to the sum of $55 per year that they attended McCleary, including kindergarten.
 This scholarship may be used for college or any type of skilled training or trade school.
 Most high school students travel to Elma or Capital High School.